Schleswig-Holstein plans its own act on libraries during the current legislative period.

 In the past five years, discussions and action (on the part of both public and private actors) have focused on:

-The main topics of the current legislative periods, presented by the Federal Cultural Commissioner of Cultural and Media affairs in November 2009, were amendments to laws in the fields of copyright; social insurance for self-employed artists; and politics of remembrance.
-The current overall topic is cultural education, not only in the domain of culture but also in other political areas such as education.
-For example, the next report on education in Germany will focus on cultural education.
+The main topics of the current legislative periods, presented by the Federal Cultural Commissioner of Cultural and Media Affairs in November 2009, were amendments to laws in the fields of copyright; social insurance for self-employed artists; and politics of remembrance.
+The current overall topic is cultural education, not only in the domain of culture but also in other departments such as education.

 During the 1990s, the Bundestag (German Parliament), the Bundesrat (Council made up of representatives from the 16 Länder) and the Bundesregierung (Federal Government) all moved to Germany's new capital city Berlin.
 The transfer of power from Bonn (former capital) to Berlin underscored the national cultural significance of the new capital and led to a growing commitment on the part of the Federal government to support cultural life in the city.
 In this context, a "Capital Culture Contract" was signed between the Federal Government and the Land Berlin which specifies areas of support, namely: